 Disregard capital and lowercase lettering, umlauts, and auxiliary words.
 As for keyword position, keep it as natural and conversational as possible, for instance, the words "brown teddy bear" should be written in this order instead of "bear brown teddy."

-For more tips and tricks on Amazon keyword research and keyword optimization, browse through the articles published here OR hire us and we'll take care of everything for you: from competitors' ASIN lookup to professional SEO analysis and catchy listing content writing.
+For more tips and tricks on Amazon keyword research, organic search, and keyword optimization, browse through the articles published here OR hire us and we'll take care of everything for you: from competitors' ASIN lookup to professional SEO analysis and catchy listing content writing.

 Data sources: Main data source: THE AMAZON KEYWORD SEARCH ECONOMY And How Shopper Searches Have Changed Since 2014 * Vox, Sept 28, 2018. **Jumpshot Data Report Q2 2018. ***NPR/Marist Poll 2018. **** CNBC article titled: "Men aren’t willing to shop online as much as women".